Columbus Day is recognized as a Federal Holiday on the second Monday in October. However, across the country there are variations on this holiday.

 You can read more about Christopher Coumbus below, as well as how this federal holiday is evolving in states across the country.

-Indigenous Peoples’ Day aka Native America Day is intended to acknowledge the hundreds of Native American tribes and millions of indigenous peoples (est. 10 to 100 million) who were living in North America before Europeans arrived on her shores.
+Indigenous Peoples’ Day and Native America Heritage Day are intended to acknowledge the hundreds of Native American tribes and millions of indigenous peoples (estimated from 10 to 100 million) who were living in North America before Europeans arrived on her shores.
 However, there is no national consensus but plenty of controversy about Indigenous Peoples Day.
 You know, our typical democracy angst.

-- Instead of Columbus Day, Washington State observes Friday after Thanksgiving Day (4th Thursday in November) as a legal WA state holiday called Native American Heritage Day.
+Instead of Columbus Day, Washington State observes Native American Heritage Day on Friday after Thanksgiving Day as a legal WA state holiday.
 More info: RCW 1.16.050: “Legal holidays” (wa.gov).

 As we discover (heh, heh, get it?) celebrations about Indigenous Peoples or discussion about Christopher Columbus history and related events, we’ll put them on our Calendar of free and cheap things to do every day (greaterseattleonthecheap.com).